RedPitaya/RedPitaya/doc/developerGuide/software/firstApp.rst

 ##################

 Before you start creating your first application you need to set your development environment.
-Instructions how to do that are in article Setting development environment.
+Instructions how to do that are in article :ref:`Setting development environment <ssh>`.
 Also it's recommended to read brief System overview in order to understand what are the main components of system and how they communicate with each other.

 Preparations